 Who should take this course?

 This course is designed for high school students between 10th–12th grade.

 Students should already be competent writers, and have some experience with academic formats.
 The Expository Essay: Exploratory & Persuasive class is a recommended preparatory course, though not required.
-If you have any questions about your student's eligibility for this class, don't hesitate to contact Julie directly with a writing sample and she'll point you in the right direction.
+If you have any questions about your student's eligibility for this class, don't hesitate to contact us with a writing sample and we'll point you in the right direction.

-Our college preparatory classes always fills quickly so be sure to sign up early.
+Our college preparatory classes always fill quickly so be sure to sign up early.

 Class Structure Description #